Universal communication part I: modulo additive channels: Channel model and definitions

 One may be tempted to think that depriving the IFB class from its block-wise operation and limiting it to i.i.d. distributions would solve the ``password'' problem.
 However it is easy to devise a channel that would identify the input distribution of the reference encoder, while blocking the universal system.
 See Example~\ref{example:password_channel_iid_example} in Appendix~\ref{sec:password_channel_iid_example}.
 These difficulties exemplify the complexity of the universal communication problem.

-\onlyphd{ The advantage of the IFB reference class which enables it to win over any universal system is its ability to determine such a codebook that will not only enable reliable transmission, but will also keep the channel in a favorable state, whereas the universal system does not know the long term effects of certain input symbols or distributions.
-The alternative AFB class is therefore proposed, where the reference system is crippled, so that it cannot enjoy the ability to shape the past: the encoder and decoder operate over finite blocks, however the error probability is required to be small in the worst case channel state (history) prior to each block, and average over blocks.
+\onlyphd{ The advantage of the IFB reference class which enables it to win over any universal system in this case, is its ability to determine such a codebook that will not only enable reliable transmission, but will also keep the channel in a favorable state, whereas the universal system does not know the long term effects of certain input symbols or distributions.
+In the alternative AFB class, the reference system is crippled, so that it cannot enjoy the ability to shape the past: the encoder and decoder operate over finite blocks, however the error probability is required to be small in the worst case channel state (history) prior to each block, and average over blocks.
 This models a situation where the reference encoder and decoder are ``thrown'' each time into a different location in time, where the past state might have been arbitrary.
 It is not required to have good performance in each of these events, but only on average.
-This reference class is less natural than the IFB, yet it enables releasing constraints on the channel. }
+This reference class is less natural than the IFB, yet it enables releasing constraints on the channel.
+Refer to Section~\ref{sec:um_discussion_fading_wide_sense} for further discussion on the definition of AFB capacity and fading memory channels. }

 }

 \onlypaper{